 Logging in UPS, FedEx, and USPS packages are part of a doorman’s job, so knowing which apartment and tenant/shareholder gets which package is essential.
 Many buildings now use Building Link, which is a useful online portal that sends the recipient an email when a package has been delivered.
 Still, the doorman is responsible for entering the correct information.

 Get instructions rightGet instructions right

 When I leave town and have a pet-sitter or family staying in my apartment, I give a key and instructions to the doorman on duty.
 I trust that all of my doormen will know who can enter my unit and on which days.
 And since we have day doormen and night doormen, I want to be sure that each one will know what’s going on in my apartment, as they should.

 Help you get a cabHelp you get a cab

 Cabs in New York can be hard to come by at times, and I’m not sure what it is, but doormen have a knack for flagging them down.

 Although it’s another given, I can’t tell you how many times a delivery person has shown up at my apartment door with hot Thai food in hand, yet I didn’t receive a call from my doorman.
 Yes, I know I called for delivery, but that’s beside the point.
 New York is a big city with its share of crazy criminals, and having a doorman is a luxury that should ensure a higher level of comfort and safety.

 A doorman should know when to chat and when to keep quiet.
 He shouldn’t get involved in family quarrels or personal conversations, even if he hears them.
-Your doorman will know enough about you (probably more than you’d like), and he will see you at your worst (when you’re sick, without makeup, and hung over).
-Do you really want him to catch you in the middle of a lovers’ quarrel?
-Bear in mind, apartment residents should try and keep private matters private and discuss behind closed doors whenever possible.
+Your doorman will know enough about you (probably more than you’d like), and he will see you at your worst (when you’re sick, without makeup, and hungover).
+Do you want him to catch you in the middle of a lovers’ quarrel?
+Bear in mind; apartment residents should try and keep private matters private and discuss behind closed doors whenever possible.